India's Cipla says supply of COVID-19 drug remdesivir catching up with demand

 Cipla, one of India’s oldest drug manufacturers, has a deal to make and supply remdesivir to more than 100 countries.
 Several other Indian drug producers have similar agreements.

-The company has also signed licensing agreements with U.S. companies Merck (MRK.N) and Eli Lilly (LLY.N) to make and sell Merck's experimental COVID-19 drug molnupiravir and Lilly's arthritis drug baricitinib, which is also being used to treat COVID-19, in India. read more
+The company has also signed licensing agreements with U.S. companies Merck and Eli Lilly to make and sell Merck’s experimental COVID-19 drug molnupiravir and Lilly’s arthritis drug baricitinib, which is also being used to treat COVID-19, in India.

 On Friday, Cipla reported a 68.1% jump in fourth-quarter consolidated net profit and a 6.6% rise in sales.